Do you want to learn about the types of snakes found in the Congo?

 - There is a distinct yellow inverted “V” marking under the eyes.

-The Central African Rock Python is the longest snake in Congo!
+The Central African Rock Python is the longest snake in the Congo!

 Found near bodies of water, this heavyweight python enjoys environments such as forests, savannas, swamps, and semi-deserts.